Evercade: Games

-Evercade games are distributed on multi-game ROM cartridges, each one usually containing between 5 and 20 games, although 2 of the cartridges contain only 2 or 3 games.
+Games for the Evercade are distributed on multi-game ROM cartridges, each one usually containing between 5 and 20 games, although several cartridges contained fewer than five games.
 Evercade cartridges support the ability to save a game, a modern feature not usually present in older games.
 The Evercade's use of game cartridges was considered unique, as most retro handheld consoles used built-in or downloaded game ROMs.
 Unlike other retro consoles, the goal for the Evercade was to provide retrogamers a chance to build a collection of physical games.
 Cartridges, clamshell packaging, and paper instruction manuals were part of the effort to appeal to retrogamers, as digital game downloads had become common in recent years.
 Cartridges and their packaging are numbered to encourage collecting.
 Evercade cartridges are white in color, and are similar in size to Game Boy and Game Gear cartridges.
+In 2024, Blaze Entertainment announced new cartridges known as Giga Carts.
+Although identical in appearance and size, they will feature additional storage space for emulating modern games on the Evercade.

 Cartridges contain recreations of existing games through emulation, and Evercade developers worked with the original software developers to ensure accurate game recreations.
 Atari was announced in April 2019 as the first game publisher to work with the Evercade developers.
 Subsequent partnerships were announced with Interplay Entertainment, Data East, and Bandai Namco Entertainment.
 Each Evercade cartridge contains games unique to their respective publishing company.

-Blaze Entertainment held discussions with game licensors and requested specific games for release on the Evercade.
+Blaze Entertainment held discussions with game licensees and requested specific games for release on the Evercade.
 Such games were usually well known or rare.
 Games from Japanese studios were also sought for release on the Evercade.
-Aside from Blaze's requests, licensors would also make their own suggestions on which games to release.
+Aside from Blaze's requests, licensees would also make their own suggestions on which games to release.
 Byatt said that many games were turned down for consideration: "We've gone for quality over quantity, in our view.
 We don't want to be a console that has 3,000 games."
 Other games could not be licensed for an Evercade release because of lost paperwork that was necessary to prove who owns the rights to such games.
 Discussions were also held with indie game developers about launching original, retro-like games on the console.
-Mega Cat Studios later made an agreement to release an Evercade cartridge with 10 homebrew games that had previously been released for the Nintendo Entertainment System (NES) and the Mega Drive.
+Mega Cat Studios later made an agreement to release an Evercade cartridge with 10 homebrew games that had previously been released for the NES and the Mega Drive.